looksee-art/art-is-scrap.io/index.md

 ### Piece 1: Old fence guards garage...

-Visit Whitelands Estate to view this piece!
+Visit Whitelands Estate to view this piece as it should be seen...
+In it's natural sub-urban surroundings!

 ![](SCRAP_SEE_01_LI.jpg)